UMCollab/ODM/README.md

 # ODM

 ODM is a set of tools for administratively downloading content from OneDrive to a local directory tree without the involvement of the end user.
-It also includes a tool for administratively uploading a local directory tree to Google Drive.
+It also includes tools for administratively uploading local files to OneDrive or Google Drive.

 ## Setting up your environment